jackfood/Autosubtitle/README.md

-# Auto Subtitle GUI (With FFmpeg and packages installed)
+# Auto Subtitle GUI Fully Portable and Offline (With FFmpeg and packages installed)

 This application provides a user-friendly graphical interface for automatically generating high-quality SRT subtitle files from video files.
 It leverages the power of OpenAI's cutting-edge Whisper model for transcription and translation, and includes all necessary components (Python environment, packages, and FFmpeg) for portability and ease of use.